CuarzoSoftware/Louvre/doxygen/md/tutorial/tmp.md

 https://github.com/CuarzoSoftware/LouvreTemplate

-It is well-documented and already implements the scene and views system for efficient rendering.
+It is well-documented and already implements the scene and views system for efficient rendering and basic server-side decorations.

 ## Key Concepts